 Cars are one of the most obvious signs of status, perhaps the most obvious, with the possible exception of houses.
 And status, to suburbans, is paramount.
 It is everything.

 For those of you who don't know me, the term suburban refers to people who, be they suburbanites or "urban-dwellers" or rural country folk, are those who, whether or not they know it, subscribe to the morally and culturally bankrupt philosophy known as suburbanism, which is my term for those who believe in and fight for herd status, who believe that by consuming they can save the world, who clamor after new trends and fashions, who care to an unhealthy degree about what their neighbors think of them (and yes, that's almost certainly you), who blow with the political winds no matter how foul they may be, who seek ten easy steps for pretty much anything and everything, but particularly thorny issues of morality, ethics, and changing their behavior (Tony Robbins, anyone?), and so on.
 They live by the brochure and the bullet points therein.
 Their brochures must be glossy and colorful, the information inside like their Facebook profiles, with lots of happy-smiley-this and sugar-coated cat-GIF'd-that, with all the actual life and substance edited out.

 There is much, much more to suburbanism than all that; it's really an umbrella term that describes all sorts of hateful modern-day beliefs and philosophies, if they can be called such.

 One of those bullet points referenced above is to seem wiser, hipper, and more knowledgeable than you actually are.
 This can be done a variety of ways, but one of the best is to keep up with the latest celebrity news and gossip, carefully curating what you repost or "meme" to whatever particular herd you're trying to impress.
-This is particularly effective when a celebrity dies, especially if that celebrity was known for their intelligence or insights, or who made their way to fame via intellectual means versus less exalted ones.
+This is particularly effective when a celebrity dies, especially if that celebrity was known for his or her intelligence or insights, or who made their way to fame via intellectual means versus less exalted ones.

 Case in point: Toni Morrison.